FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Variational Segmentation via the CNN Framework

-\subsection{Learning feature fusion segmentation}
+\subsection{Learning Feature Fusion~Segmentation}

-It is well-known that, in the segmentation task, each pixel is labeled as either $0$ or $1$ so that organ pixels can be accurately identified within the tight bounding box.
-In the second stage of the two-stage multi-phase variational image segmentation (\ref{eq_feature_1a}), the traditional method is that users manually set one or more thresholds according to their professional prior, and all pixels in the same object share the threshold, and then filter the feature to obtain segmentation result.
-Another method is to obtain the final segmentation result by $k$-mean clustering (the number of categories is given artificially, the initial clustering center is adjusted continuously during the clustering process) \cite{XHCai2013}.
-This approach leads to a large amount of computation (recalculation of metrics for each iteration) and unstable segmentation results (only considering the relationship between pixels and centers, not the relationship between pixels).
+It is well known that, in~the segmentation task, each pixel is labeled as either $0$ or $1$ so that organ pixels can be accurately identified within the tight bounding box.
+In the second stage of the two-stage multiphase variational image segmentation (\ref{eq_feature_1a}), the~traditional method is that users manually set one or more thresholds according to their professional prior, with~all pixels in the same object sharing the threshold, and~then, filter the feature to obtain the segmentation result.
+Another method is to obtain the final segmentation result by $k$-means clustering (the number of categories is given artificially, and the~initial clustering center is adjusted continuously during the clustering process) \cite{XHCai2013}.
+This approach leads to a large amount of computation (recalculation of the metrics for each iteration) and unstable segmentation results (only considering the relationship between pixels and centers, not the relationship between pixels).

-The second key component of our proposed FAS-Unet framework is how design the segmentation module $\mathcal{S}_{\mathcal{K}}(\bm{u};\bm{\theta}_2)$ to compute segmented mask $\bm{s}$.
-However, the fusion segmentation module takes a batch of multi-scaled features from FAS module as the input, and outputs the mass segmentation masks.
-Finally, the pixels segmentation computes the mapping from smaller scale possibility predictions to binary masks.
+The second key component of our proposed FAS-UNet framework is how to design the segmentation module $\mathcal{S}_{\mathcal{K}}(\bm{u};\bm{\theta}_2)$ to compute segmented mask $\bm{s}$.
+However, the~fusion segmentation module takes a batch of multiscaled features from the FAS module as the input and~outputs the mass segmentation masks.
+Finally, the~pixel segmentation computes the mapping from smaller-scale possibility predictions to binary~masks.

-Based on this idea, the feature fusion segmentation module is constructed, which is comprised of a convolution operation and an activation function.
-Intuitively, the module $\mathcal{T}_{\mathcal{K}}(f;\bm{\theta}_1)$ of feature extraction based on deep learning is to obtain the multi-channel feature maps $\bm{u}$ (much larger than the number of categories) in the first stage.
-Then, a shallow convolutional network is constructed to learn the parameters $\mathcal{K}_{p}$ corresponding to the mapping $\rho(\mathcal{K}_{p}(\cdot)): \mathbb{R}^p\rightarrow \mathbb{R}^c$ from the feature maps $\bm{u}$ to the segmentation probability maps through \emph{softmax} function $\rho(\cdot)$, which improves the traditional practice and has better generalization.
+Based on this idea, the~feature fusion segmentation module is constructed, which comprises a convolutional operation and an activation function.
+Intuitively, the~module $\mathcal{T}_{\mathcal{K}}(f;\bm{\theta}_1)$ of the feature extraction based on deep learning obtains the multi-channel feature maps $\bm{u}$ (much larger than the number of categories) in the first stage.
+Then, a~shallow convolutional network is constructed to learn the parameters $\mathcal{K}_{p}$ corresponding to the mapping $\rho(\mathcal{K}_{p}(\cdot)): \mathbb{R}^p\rightarrow \mathbb{R}^c$ from the feature maps $\bm{u}$ to the segmentation probability maps through \emph{softmax} function $\rho(\cdot)$, which improves the traditional practice and has better~generalization.